TristanBilot/bqfetch/README.md

 </p>

 # <p align="center">bqfetch<p>
-**A lightweight tool to fetch tables from BigQuery as pandas DataFrames very fast using BigQuery Storage API combined with multiprocessing.**
+**A lightweight tool to fetch tables from BigQuery as pandas DataFrames very fast using BigQuery Storage API combined with multiprocessing.
+This module also aims to fetch large tables that cannot fit into memory, by chunking the table in a smart and scalable way.**

 ## Installation